Commentary on MFI interest rates

 Interest rates on new business

-Interest rates on new deposits of households recorded the largest change for deposits with agreed maturity in February.
-Deposits in this category also saw the largest change among non-financial corporations.
+Interest rates on new deposits of households recorded the largest change for deposits with agreed maturity in December.
+As regards non-financial corporations, overnight deposits saw the largest change.

-The interest rate on household deposits with agreed maturity declined by 0.24 percentage point to 5.43%.
-The interest rate on overnight deposits edged up to 1.72%.
-The interest rate on current account deposits fell to 0.25%.
-The interest rate on deposits redeemable at notice decreased to 2.65% (this rate is the only one to include, in addition to the household sector, also similar deposits of non-financial corporations, whose volumes are negligible in this category).
+The interest rate on household deposits with agreed maturity declined by 0.12 percentage point to 3.20%.
+The interest rate on overnight deposits dropped slightly to 1.19%.
+The interest rate on current account deposits rose to 0.15%.
+The interest rate on deposits redeemable at notice increased slightly to 1.90% (the only rate to include, besides the household sector, deposits of non-financial corporations, which are negligible in this category).

-The rate on deposits of non-financial corporations with agreed maturity fell by 0.40 percentage point to 5.70%.
-The interest rate on overnight deposits decreased to 1.99%.
-The interest rate on current account deposits fell to 1.01%.
-Deposits with agreed maturity of up to one year (which as a rule account for 100% of all deposits with agreed maturity in the case of this sector) were remunerated at a lower rate (5.70%).
+The rate on deposits of non-financial corporations with agreed maturity fell to 3.28%.
+The interest rate on overnight deposits decreased by 0.25 percentage point to 0.99%.
+The interest rate on current account deposits declined to 0.62%.
+Deposits with agreed maturity of up to one year (which as a rule account for 100% of all deposits with agreed maturity in this sector) were remunerated at a lower rate (3.28%).

 Chart 1 – Interest rates of commercial banks on CZK deposits held by Czech residents – new business